The Goodman Cancer Research Centre’s major objectives for its graduate and postgraduate programs are to:

 To become a trainee with the GCRC, candidates must:

-• Apply and be accepted by one of the academic departments that the Faculty of Medicine and the GCRC members are affiliated with:
+• Apply and be accepted by one of the academic departments at the Faculty of Medicine which GCRC members are affiliated with:

 a) Department of Biochemistry